Gallery 1 - Permanent Collection: The Bronze Age to Medieval Period

-Bring your family on a voyage of discovery through the ages.
-The centrepiece of the Gallery is our famous Bronze Age Sewn Plank Boat or “Brigg Raft” as it is more commonly known.
+A voyage of discovery through the ages for the whole family to enjoy.
+The centrepiece of Gallery 1 is the famous Bronze Age sewn-together Plank Boat or 'Brigg Raft' as it is more commonly known.

 Throughout this gallery you can view locally unearthed Roman and Anglo Saxon artefacts and Interpretation Boards chart the rich and diverse history of Brigg and the Ancholme Valley.

 Our experienced volunteers are on hand to explain the artefacts and answer any questions you may have.

 Bags of Fun...